Skip to main content

 1. Introduction

 For many, the menstrual cycle dictates more than just mood and energy levels—it governs the predictability of hormonal acne.
 The sudden appearance of deep, painful breakouts, typically along the chin and jawline, requires a strategic SOS care plan.
 Treating these breakouts reactively isn't enough; true control lies in anticipating the hormonal shifts and adjusting your skincare routine proactively.
-This guide provides a two-phase plan for managing skin trouble and maintaining a clear complexion throughout the month.

 2. Understanding the Hormone Cycle and Your Skin